AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/proc.rst

 Chapter 5: Filesystem behavior
 ==============================

-Originally, before the advent of pid namepsace, procfs was a global file system.
+Originally, before the advent of pid namespace, procfs was a global file system.
 It means that there was only one procfs instance in the system.

 When pid namespace was added, a separate procfs instance was mounted in